Valon Behrami

 Valon Behrami (born 19 April 1985) is a Swiss former professional footballer who played as a midfielder.
 Despite starting his professional football career in Switzerland with FC Lugano, Behrami played mostly in Italy, though also played for two football clubs in England and one in Germany.
+In 2025 he was appointed as assistant to the Sporting Director at Watford FC.

 Behrami was capped 83 times at international level by the Switzerland national team, playing at four FIFA World Cups, UEFA Euro 2008 and UEFA Euro 2016 from his debut in 2005 to his international retirement in 2018.

 Early life

 Behrami was born to Kosovar Albanian parents in Mitrovica, Kosovo, at the time part of SR Serbia within SFR Yugoslavia.
 When he was five, his parents both lost their jobs; his mother Halime as a secretary and his father Ragip as a manager of a plastics company.
 As a result, Behrami along with his parents and older sister Valentina moved to Stabio, a village in Ticino, a canton in the Italian-speaking region of Switzerland.
 Behrami's mother described him as energetic: "As a child, running was Valon's favourite pastime – he just never got tired.
 Even now, he can hardly sit still for a second.
 He always needs a ball at his feet."